Farbod29/Change-Terminal-Mac-color/README.md

-# Change-Terminal-Mac-color and other appereance customisation A to Z
+# Change-Terminal-Mac-color and other appereance customization A to Z
 ### => Change Terminal Mac color text and fond
 ### => install zhs for Terminal Mac color
 ### => install zhs for Terminal Mac color